mike-yuhang-wu/mike-yuhang-wu.github.io/essays/design-pattern.md

 <img width="200px" class="rounded float-start pe-4" src="../img/design-pattern/merch-add.png">

-The merchandise detail paeg take input from the URL, and also fetch data from the database.
+The merchandise detail page take input from the URL, and also fetch data from the database.
 Then the data is passed to the components as parameters.
 ChatGPT did tremendous of help on structuring the photo preview component and the details component.
 It turns out that the UI have a good appearance and is interactive, and the code is nice and neat.

 ## The real design pattern